-This section summarizes some important issues under the Employee Retirement Income Security Act of 1974, as amended, which is known as ERISA, and the prohibited transaction provisions of section 4975 of the Internal Revenue Code that you should consider before purchasing any certificates.

-ERISA imposes restrictions on:

-- employee benefit plans and other retirement arrangements subject to ERISA ("Plans"), and - persons who are parties in interest or disqualified persons with respect to those Plans.

-Some employee benefit plans, such as governmental plans and church plans (if no election has been made under Internal Revenue Code section 410(d)), are not subject to the requirements of ERISA.
-Assets of those plans may be invested in certificates without regard to the ERISA considerations described below, subject to the provisions of other applicable federal and state law.
-If the assets of a trust fund were deemed to be plan assets,

-- the prudence standards and other provisions of Title I of ERISA applicable to investments by Plans and their fiduciaries would extend (as to all fiduciaries) to all assets of the trust fund, and - transactions involving the assets of the trust fund and parties in interest or disqualified persons with respect to such plans might be prohibited under ERISA section 406 and Internal Revenue Code section 4975 unless an exemption is applicable.
+The Employee Retirement Income Security Act of 1974, as amended ("ERISA") imposes certain restrictions on employee benefit plans and certain other retirement arrangements subject to ERISA ("Plans") and on persons who are parties in interest or disqualified persons ("parties in interest") with respect to such Plans.
+Certain employee benefit plans, such as governmental plans and church plans (if no election has been made under Code Section 410(d)), are not subject to the requirements of ERISA, and assets of such plans may be invested in Certificates without regard to the ERISA considerations described below, subject to the provisions of other applicable federal and state law.
+If the assets of a Trust Fund were deemed to be plan assets, (i) the prudence standards and other provisions of Title I of ERISA applicable to investments by Plans and their fiduciaries would extend (as to all fiduciaries) to all assets of the Trust Fund and (ii) transactions involving the assets of the Trust Fund and parties in interest or disqualified persons with respect to such plans might be prohibited under ERISA Section 406 and Code Section 4975 unless an exemption is applicable.
 Under ERISA, parties in interest include, among others, fiduciaries, service providers and employers whose employees are covered by a Plan.

-A fiduciary with respect to a Plan is a person who:

-- (1) exercises any discretionary authority or discretionary control respecting management of a Plan or exercises any authority or control respecting management or disposition of its assets, - (2) renders investment advice for a fee or other compensation, direct or indirect, with respect to any monies or other property of such Plan, or has any authority or responsibility to do so, or - (3) has any discretionary authority or discretionary responsibility in the administration of such Plan.
+A fiduciary with respect to a Plan is a person who (i) exercises any discretionary authority or discretionary control respecting management of a Plan or exercises any authority or control respecting management or disposition of its assets, (ii) renders investment advice for a fee or other compensation, direct or indirect, with respect to any monies or other property of such Plan, or has any authority or responsibility to do so, or (iii) has any discretionary authority or discretionary responsibility in the administration of such Plan.

-In considering an investment in the certificates, a fiduciary should consider:

-- (1) whether the investment is prudent and in accordance with the documents and instruments governing the Plan and is appropriate for the Plan in light of the Plan's investment portfolio taken as a whole, - (2) whether the investment satisfies the diversification requirements of section 404(a)(1)(C) of Title I of ERISA, and - (3) in the case of a Plan described in Internal Revenue Code section 401(a) ("Qualified Plan") or an individual retirement account, or IRA, whether the investment will result in unrelated business taxable income to the Qualified Plan or IRA.
+In considering an investment in the Certificates, a fiduciary should consider (i) whether the investment is prudent and in accordance with the documents and instruments governing the Plan and is appropriate for the Plan in light of the Plan's investment portfolio taken as a whole, (ii) whether the investment satisfies the diversification requirements of Section 404(a)(1)(C) of Title I of ERISA, and (iii) in the case of a Plan described in Code Section 401(a) ("Qualified Plan") or an individual retirement account ("IRA") whether the investment will result in unrelated business taxable income to the Qualified Plan or IRA.